Greta Thunberg: Early life

 For about two years, Thunberg challenged her parents to lower the family's carbon footprint and overall impact on the environment by becoming vegan, upcycling, and giving up flying.
-She has said she tried showing them graphs and data, but when that did not work, she warned her family that they were stealing her future.
-Giving up flying in part meant her mother had to give up her international career as an opera singer.
-When interviewed in December 2019 by the BBC, her father said: "To be honest, (her mother) didn't do it to save the climate.
-She did it to save her child because she saw how much it meant to her, and then, when she did that, she saw how much (Greta) grew from that, how much energy she got from it."
+She has said she showed them graphs and data, but when that did not work, she warned her family that they were stealing her future.
+Giving up flying in part meant her mother had to abandon international ventures in her opera career.
+Interviewed in December 2019 by the BBC, her father said: "To be honest, [her mother] didn't do it to save the climate.
+She did it to save her child, because she saw how much it meant to her, and then, when she did that, she saw how much [Greta] grew from that, how much energy she got from it."
 Thunberg credits her parents' eventual response and lifestyle changes with giving her hope and belief that she could make a difference.
-When asked in September 2021 whether she felt guilty about ending her mother's career, she was surprised by the question: "It was her choice.
+Asked in September 2021 whether she felt guilty about ending her mother's international career, she was surprised by the question: "It was her choice.
 I didn't make her do anything.
 I just provided her with the information to base her decision on."
-The family story is recounted in the 2018 book Scenes from the Heart, updated in 2020 as Our House Is on Fire: Scenes of a Family and a Planet in Crisis, with contributions from the girls, and the whole family credited as authors.
+The family's story is recounted in the 2018 book Scenes from the Heart, updated in 2020 as Our House Is on Fire: Scenes of a Family and a Planet in Crisis, with contributions from the girls, and the whole family credited as authors.